 What To Look For in a Septic System When Buying a Home

 If you're buying a home in Alaska, you're likely to be purchasing one with a septic system.
 A septic system is effective, cost efficient, and easy to maintain.
 However, failing systems are a major source of groundwater pollution, cause waterborne illnesses, such as dysentery and hepatitis, and are expensive for homeowners to replace.

 Educate Yourself Before Purchasing a Home

 The Department of Environmental Conservation put this guide together to introduce you to some of things you should do to protect yourself from an unforeseen expense and the surprise of having to replace your newly purchased home's septic system.

-For starters you'll want to visually inspect the septic system, get a copy of the design and construction records from the department's online Septic Tracking System (SEPTS) and review the previous owner's maintenance records.
+For starters you'll want to visually inspect the septic system, get a copy of the design and construction records from the department's online SEPTS and review the previous owner's maintenance records.

 The top warning signs of septic system failure:

 - Slowly draining sinks and toilets

 - Plumbing backups